 His trainer has said that he wouldn’t be in a hurry to run him on drying ground but admits good horses need to run on all grounds.
-He has an entry in a handicap hurdle in February and may just stamp his credentials even further.

 The sumptuous Shishkin – hailed as the next big thing – hasn’t yet put a foot wrong to suggest otherwise.